ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 the forecast model and the workflow itself, but not the :term:`NCEP` Libraries or the pre- and post-processing tools.

-`CIME`_ supports a set of tests for the UFS MR Weather App, including the Smoke Startup Test, the Exact Restart from Startup Test, and the Modified Threading OPENMP bit for bit Test.
+`CIME`_ supports a set of tests for the MR Weather App, including the Smoke Startup Test, the Exact Restart from Startup Test, and the Modified Threading OPENMP bit for bit Test.
 These tests are described in more detail later in this document and are intended for users to verify the App installation in new